About

 Standing Committees

-The association’s standing committees shall include the following:
+The Association’s standing committees shall include the following:

 1. Executive Committee